What is a wireframe? Why you should start using this UX design tool

 Not a mockup or a prototype

 Wireframes are created early in the development process.
-User experience (UX) designers often use wireframes to demonstrate to clients, product designers, and other team members how the UI will look and work.
+User experience (UX) designers often use wireframe diagrams to demonstrate to clients, product designers, and other team members how the UI will look and work.
 However, product managers and other stakeholders can also use wireframes to communicate the functionality or design they are looking for—even if they don’t have as much design experience.

 Use a UX wireframe to answer these questions: